zhuzilin/NP_ML/README.md

 We got 97.6% accuracy!
 That's nice!

-And we try two example, a typical ham and a typical spam.
+And we try two examples, a typical ham and a typical spam.
 The result show as following.

 ```
 example ham: